bnb-chain/bnb-chain.github.io/docs/beaconchain/tss.md

 ##  Where can I download the Binance TSS CLI?

-You can download tss client and BNB Beacon Chain Commandline here:
+You can download TSS client and BNB Beacon Chain Command Line here:

 * Mainnet: <https://github.com/bnb-chain/node/releases>